 Calving - is the period when cows give birth to calves.
 A cow's pregnancy depends on multiple factors: the nutrition available, diet, body condition, age, and any difficulties or complications suffered during this calving or previous calvings.
 The bull's ability to impregnate should also be assessed.
 Our cow due date calculator estimates the start of this period.

 💡 A cow's gestation will lasts longer if the calf is a male.

 Postpartum interval period - the time after calving during which the cow cannot get pregnant.
 The postpartum interval is longer for younger cows that gave birth for the first time.
 The average duration of this period is equal to 50-60 days.
 Calving complications also prolong the postpartum period.
 This beef gestation calculator computes the average ending date of this interval.

 Pine needles - pine needles can cause abortions among cattle.
 There's a need to separate cows in late pregnancy from every part of a pine tree.

-You can learn more about the cow gestation calendar from the Institute of Agriculture and Natural Resources.
+You can learn more about the cow gestation calendar from the.